 Pokimane's Major Accomplishments

-Building an Empire of Safety Nets
+Building an Empire of Backup Plans

 RTS (2021): She co-founded this talent management and brand consulting firm as Chief Creative Officer.
-The company's stated goal?
+The stated goal?
 "Fixing the gaming and esports ecosystem."
-Translation: she saw creators getting exploited by bad deals and decided to build the safety system she wished existed.

-RTS now manages major streamers like Disguised Toast and Nikita Nihachu, and even co-owns the Evolution Championship Series (Evo) with Sony.
+She saw creators getting exploited by bad deals and built the support system she wished existed.
+RTS now manages major streamers like Disguised Toast and Nikita Nihachu, and co-owns the Evolution Championship Series (Evo) with Sony.

-Cloak (2020): She joined Markiplier and Jacksepticeye's fashion brand as creative director—another layer of diversification, another trusted partnership.
+Cloak (2020): She joined Markiplier and Jacksepticeye's fashion brand as creative director.
+Another layer of diversification.
+Another trusted partnership.

 Recognition and Milestones

-- First female Twitch streamer to reach 9 million followers
+• First female Twitch streamer to reach 9 million followers

-- Forbes 30 Under 30 (Games, 2021)
+• Forbes 30 Under 30 (Games, 2021)

-- Shorty Award for Best Twitch Streamer (2017)
+• Shorty Award for Best Twitch Streamer (2017)

-- The Streamer Awards Legacy Award (2022)
+• The Streamer Awards Legacy Award (2022)

-- Cameo appearance in Free Guy (2021)
+• Cameo appearance in Free Guy (2021)

 Pokimane's Controversies and Personal Struggles